kubernetes/enhancements/keps/sig-node/2403-pod-resources-allocatable-resources/README.md

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

 As part of this feature enhancement, per-API-endpoint resources metrics are being added; to observe this feature the `pod_resources_endpoint_requests_get_allocatable` metric should be used.
-We will also add error counting metrics to improve the observability of the API.

-TBD
+We added the `pod_resources_endpoint_errors_get_allocatable` metric to report errors.
+Because the nature of the API (exposing data already used by the kubelet with minimal processing) the error counter is expected to be stable zero.

 ### Dependencies